Bonitasoft-Community/Bunny-Spawner-Node-JS-and-Bonita-BPM-example-with-kitties-and-bunnies/README.md

 # how it works

-it a three part system,
+it a three parts system,

 * Browser js client
 * Node js server